AstroSoftDeveloper/ASICameraPythonDemo/README.md

 # ASICameraPythonDemo
-a python demo that shows how to call ASICamera SDK
+a python demo that shows how to call ASICamera SDK on Mac

  ## Development environment
  - Mac OSX